wp-plugins/wp-jump-menu/readme.txt

 1. The Jump Menu - Just a drop down, but one POWERFUL drop down!

 == Changelog ==

+= 2.2 =
+* Completed/fixed the sorting of the post types on the options page.
+Now you can sort the post types in the order you want them to appear in the Jump Menu, and when you save that order, the table-list will stay in the order you saved it in.
+* Started using wp_cache to store the list of posts, pages, etc. that Jump Menu displays in it's drop-down, so it is not querying the database on every page load.
+Hopefully I did this right and it works, if anyone wants to jump in the code and check for me... great!

 = 2.1.4 =
 * Fixed error (variable not array)